One-two punch of wildfire smoke is wrecking air quality in the US

 Wildfire smoke is also causing air quality issues in the West, but this smoke is homegrown.

-California’s Gifford Fire become the state’s largest wildfire of the year on Tuesday, surpassing the acreage burned by July’s Madre Fire.
-It’s burned through more than 82,000 acres of Santa Barbara and San Luis Obispo counties since igniting Friday and was only 7% contained as of Tuesday morning.
+California’s Gifford Fire became the state’s largest wildfire of the year on Tuesday, surpassing the acreage burned by July’s Madre Fire.
+It’s burned through nearly 84,000 acres of Santa Barbara and San Luis Obispo counties since igniting Friday and was only 9% contained as of Tuesday evening.

 Smoke from the Gifford Fire poured south and east into other parts of Southern California and cratered air quality in parts of Nevada – including Las Vegas – on Monday.